zoundibona/K8sWebhook/README.md

     serviceAccount: sa         default serviceaccount has been chnaged to sa
     serviceAccountName: sa      default serviceaccount has been chnaged to sa

-    In you can see the mutating webhook has performed some changes and validating has validated the pod creation
+As you can see the mutating webhook has performed some changes and validating has validated the pod creation  <br>

-    Let us test a use case where the image is not part of the list, let us a ubuntu image which is not part of the allowed list in the Flash script
+Let us test a use case where the image is not part of the list, let us a ubuntu image which is not part of the allowed list in the Flash script  <br>

 **$ kubectl run ubuntu --image=ubuntu**  <br>
- Error from server: admission webhook "validate-webhook.test.com" denied the request: IMAGE(S) NOT IN ALLOWED IMAGES LIST  <br>
+ Error from server: admission webhook "validate-webhook.test.com" denied the request: **IMAGE(S) NOT IN ALLOWED IMAGES LIST**  <br>

  As you can the validating has denied the creation of the pod as ubuntu has not been added into the list in the Flask script  <br>